Skip to main content

 Books

 We have a range books on sale, covering some of the topics covered by the Festival, including some authored by our panellists.
-Book signings will be arranged closer to the time.
+Book signings will take place throughout the Festival.

 You can also preorder your books via our online shop, and pick them up when you arrive.
 More information to follow.